 The students move quietly through the hallways, walking in line.
 In class, the elementary students sit in rows and focus on the teacher’s instruction.
 On a school tour in 2019, we observed a third grade math lesson, based on Math in Focus, a version of Singapore Math adapted for the United States.
 Students worked on word problems about grouping, moving from concrete pictures to more abstract notation.
 The teacher used a document camera to display her work.

 English language arts lessons include a heavy dose of phonics.
 Students learn cursive handwriting in second grade.
 For one teacher to manage a class of that size requires skillful classroom management, but the educators we saw were able to hold the students’ attention through energetic presentations and no wasted time.

-On our tour, we also visited a science lesson.
+On our tour, we also visited a sciences curriculum lesson.
 Students were being asked to classify animals based on their characteristics.
 The lesson made students stretch their minds by suggesting features like scales, feathers, etc. The teacher waited until the students provided the answers—not stepping in to rescue them, but showing respect for their abilities by letting them be the heroes and meet the challenge.

 In every classroom, a set of nine frames displays images representing the virtues that are woven into the curriculum.
 The graphics might come from classic storybooks, portraits of historical figures, or great works of art, depending on the teacher’s discretion.
 Each section has a lead teacher and each grade level has an aide who assists the lead teachers.

 Students in grades K–2 have recess three times a day, and students in grades 3-5 have recess twice a day; older students still have one recess period daily.
 In many grades, the students have PE every day.